-When you are admitted to the hospital for your hip surgery, you enter a Rapid Postoperative Recovery Program (ERAS®) and have been since 2019.
-This program is designed to help you recover quickly and safely.
+When you are admitted to the hospital for your knee surgery, you enter a Rapid Postoperative Recovery Program (ERAS®) and have been since 2019.
+The goal of this program is to get you back on your feet quickly and safely.

 Since 2022, there has been a second pathway, called fast-track, which stems from the ERAS® program offered by the Cité-de-la-Santé.
-It allows users, targeted according to specific medical criteria, to return home early and safely on the day of the surgery.
+It allows users, targeted according to specific medical criteria, to return home early and safely within 24 hours after surgery.